 The United States of America (USA) is Australia’s third-largest two-way trading partner in goods and services (after China and Japan).
 Our main exports include, beef, aeronautical equipment, meat and alcoholic beverages.

-You can register intellectual property (IP) rights in the United States of America (USA) for patents, trade marks, designs and copyright.
+You can register IP rights in the US for patents, trade marks, designs and copyright.

-The United States Patent and Trade Mark Office (USPTO) is the government body responsible for registering patents, trade marks and designs.
+The United States Patent and Trade Mark Office (USPTO) is the government body responsible for registering patents, trade marks, and designs.

 Patent, trade mark and design applications can all be filed electronically through the USPTO website, and copyright through the Copyright Office website.
 Both websites provide searchable online databases.